-Broadly speaking, Spanish consumer-finance regulations follow European rules and are based on the general-consumer-law framework.
+Broadly speaking, Spanish consumer-finance regulations follow European rules and are based on the general consumer law framework.
 The following is a brief overview of the most important applicable regulations.
 In addition to the below-mentioned general regulations, various regional provisions apply.

-Legislative Royal Decree 1/2007 of 16 November approves the revised text of the general law for the protection of consumers and users and other supplementary laws, which regulates the general terms and conditions that apply to the relationship between companies (including credit entities) and consumers (i.e., the rights of consumers, contracts executed with consumers, rights of withdrawal, unfair clauses and vendor liability).
+Royal Legislative Decree 1/2007 of 16 November approves the revised text of the general law for the protection of consumers and users and other supplementary laws, which regulates the general terms and conditions that apply to the relationship between companies (including credit entities) and consumers (i.e., the rights of consumers, contracts executed with consumers, rights of withdrawal, unfair clauses and vendor liability).
 This Royal Legislative Decree has been modified several times in 2021, namely by (1) Royal Decree-Law 1/2021 of 19 January, which introduced and developed the concept of 'vulnerable consumers' in line with the New Consumer Agenda published by the European Commission in 2020 and considering the lasting impact of the covid-19 pandemic; and (2) Royal Decree-Law 7/2021 of 27 April and Royal Decree-Law 24/2021 of 2 November transposing certain directives of the European Union as regards contracts for the sale of goods and the supply of digital content or services.

 Law 7/1998 of 13 April governs contracting with consumers by adhering to general terms in contracts.
 Law 7/1998 transposed Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts into Spanish law.
 All court-declared unfair clauses are recorded in Spain's General Terms in Contracts Registry, which was created by Law 7/1998.
 Citizens may check this registry to verify whether the clauses included in their contracts are unfair prior to entering into the contracts.

-Law 10/2014 of 26 June on the organisation, supervision and solvency of credit entities, and related Order EHA/2899/2011 of 28 October on transparency and protection of banking services consumers4 and the Bank of Spain's Circular 5/2012 of 27 June and 4/2020 of 26 June are addressed to credit entities and payment-services providers, on transparency of banking services, lending responsibility and publicity of the underlying products and services.
+Law 10/2014 of 26 June on the organisation, supervision and solvency of credit entities,3 and related Order EHA/2899/2011 of 28 October on transparency and protection of banking services consumers and the Bank of Spain's Circulars 5/2012 of 27 June and 4/2020 of 26 June are addressed to credit entities and payment services providers, on the transparency of banking services, lending responsibility and publicity of the underlying products and services.
 Circular 5/2012 has been amended by the Bank of Spain's Circulars 1/2021 of 28 January and 3/2012 of 13 May with the objective of increasing the number of official interest rates available to credit entities to be used as main and substitute interest rates in the granting of loans.

-Law 16/2011 of 24 June on consumer credit (the LCC), which regulates the granting of credit to consumers, transposed Directive 2008/48/EC, of 23 April 2008, on credit agreements for consumers into Spanish law.
+Law 16/2011 of 24 June on consumer credit (LCC), which regulates the granting of credit to consumers, transposed Directive 2008/48/EC of 23 April 2008 on credit agreements for consumers into Spanish law.
 The LCC applies to credit granted by an entity (as part of its commercial or business activity) to a consumer (defined as natural persons who are acting outside their trade, business or profession).
 Specific contracts are excluded from the scope of the LCC including, among others, contracts with consideration of less than €200, credit agreements secured by mortgages or leasing agreements.

-Law 5/2019 of 15 March on real estate credit (the LREC) partially transposed Directive 2014/17/EU of 4 February 2014 on credit agreements for consumers relating to residential immovable property into Spanish law.
-The main purpose of Directive 2014/17/EU was to harmonise the regulations on consumer protection with regard to the procurement of mortgaged loans, as well as to strengthen legal transparency in the granting of real-estate financing and decrease litigiousness in connection with specific unfair clauses (as it established which party had to bear each of the costs related to the granting of a mortgage-backed loan).
+Law 5/2019 of 15 March on real estate credit (LREC) partially transposed Directive 2014/17/EU of 4 February 2014 on credit agreements for consumers relating to residential immovable property into Spanish law.
+The main purpose of Directive 2014/17/EU was to harmonise the regulations on consumer protection with regard to the procurement of mortgage loans, as well as to strengthen legal transparency in the granting of real estate financing and decrease litigiousness in connection with specific unfair clauses (as it established which party had to bear each of the costs related to the granting of a mortgage-backed loan).
 At the national level, the LREC's scope extends to all natural persons, regardless of whether or not they are consumers.

 Law 2/2009 of 31 March on contracting mortgage loans and credit with consumers and brokering the execution of loans and credit regulates the granting to consumers of mortgage-backed loans and the rendering of brokerage services for the granting of consumer loans.
 Under this regulation, entities (other than credit entities or financial credit establishments) granting mortgage-backed loans or rendering brokerage services for the granting of mortgage-backed loans to consumers must be registered with the public registry of the region where their registered address is located.
 Foreign entities must be registered with the national registry maintained by the National Consumers' Institution in accordance with Royal Decree 106/2011 of 28 January.

-The Bank of Spain, the National Securities Market Commission (CNMV) and the Directorate-General for Insurance and Pension Funds (DGIPF) are mainly in charge of implementing and enforcing regulations on consumer-finance services in Spain with regard to, respectively, (1) credit entities, payment services institutions and electronic-money institutions; (2) investment services firms, as well as funds and fund management firms; and (3) insurance companies.
+The Bank of Spain, the Spanish Securities' Market Commission (CNMV) and the Directorate-General for Insurance and Pension Funds (DGIPF) are mainly in charge of implementing and enforcing regulations on consumer-finance services in Spain with regard to, respectively, (1) credit entities, payment services institutions and electronic-money institutions; (2) investment services firms, as well as funds and fund management firms; and (3) insurance companies.
 To carry out these functions, these institutions have legislative powers and may issue circulars.

-The complaints departments of these three types of institutions were identified in Law 44/2002 of 22 November, on the measures to reform the financial system, as the competent bodies to deal with and resolve any complaints, claims and queries that financial customers may have.
-As part of the legislative reform in the financial sector in the years that followed the 2008 financial crisis, Law 2/2011 of 4 March, on the sustainable economy, and Order ECC/2502/2012 of 16 November, on the procedure for submitting claims to the complaint departments of the Bank of Spain, the CNMV and the DGIPF, modified the Spanish system for addressing customer complaints in the financial sector aiming to improve the efficiency and effectiveness of these departments.
-Resolutions issued by these departments are not binding but tend to be followed by the institutions, as reflected in the annual statistics set forth in Section IX regarding credit institutions and the complaints department of the Bank of Spain.
+The complaints departments of these three types of institutions were identified in Law 44/2002 of 22 November, on measures to reform the financial system, as the competent bodies to deal with and resolve any complaints, claims and queries that financial customers may have.
+As part of the legislative reform in the financial sector in the years that followed the 2008 financial crisis, Law 2/2011 of 4 March on the sustainable economy and Order ECC/2502/2012 of 16 November on the procedure for submitting claims to the complaint departments of the Bank of Spain, the CNMV and the DGIPF modified the Spanish system for addressing customer complaints in the financial sector, aiming to improve the efficiency and effectiveness of these departments.5 Resolutions issued by these departments are not binding but tend to be followed by the institutions, as reflected in the annual statistics set forth in Section IX regarding credit institutions and the complaints department of the Bank of Spain.

 ii Recent developments